 Who are you?

 I’m Diana.
 I run a travel blog, the Globetrotting Detective.
-I share my experience as a solo traveler along with travel guides and travel tips for the places I visit.
+I share my experience as a solo traveler along with travel guides and travel tips for the places I visit and I enjoy fitness.

 My primary goal is to discover beautiful places, cultures and hidden pearls that are not very well known but still affordable.

 I’m also trying to create very detailed but very simple travel guides so people can quickly decide where to travel and plan their journey.
 Today people are feeling overwhelmed by the volume of information.
 Therefore, I want to make sure that I provide content that is easy to digest and can be used effortlessly.

 I’m from the second biggest city of Hungary, Debrecen.
 Debrecen is located in the eastern part of the country.
 But I consider myself a citizen of the world.
 (Editor – I loved Debrecen and have fond memories of life there).

 I’ve been to 51 countries out of which I lived in 8: Hungary, England, Ireland, Finland, Japan, Turkey, Morocco and Germany.